-The internal audit function is a part of the Issuer's organisational structure and constitutes one aspect of its internal oversight system.
-The role of the internal audit function is to provide independent and objective assurance and advice, which is intended to add value and improve the Issuer's operations.
+The internal audit activity is a part of the Issuer's organisational structure and constitutes one aspect of its internal oversight system.
+The role of the internal audit activity is to provide independent and objective assurance and consulting service, which is intended to add value and improve the Issuer's operations.

-The internal audit function evaluates the functionality of the Issuer's governance, risk management and internal controls, and thus supports the Issuer in achieving its goals.
-The internal audit function covers all of the Issuer's business units, including its subsidiaries, and pension funds managed and operated by the Issuer.
+The internal audit activity evaluates the functionality of the Issuer's governance, risk management and internal controls, and thus supports the Issuer in achieving its goals.
+The internal audit activity covers all of the Issuer's business units, including its subsidiaries, and pension funds managed and operated by the Issuer.